AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

 ### Follow RocketChat

-- [RocketChat](chat.austincodingacademy.com) is a the community chat platform.
-Instructors and students post questions, answers, and support material in their class's channel everyday.
+- [RocketChat](chat.austincodingacademy.com) is the community chat platform.
+Instructors and students post questions, answers, and support material in their class's channel every day.
 This is a prime place for you to passively monitor what students are thinking about, struggling with, and getting excited about.

     * Regularly monitor each of your classes' channels.
 Make this a daily habit.
     * Use emojis and gifs to encourage and applaud student engagement.